-- Nonimmigrants residing in this country or state under a temporary visa that bars them from establishing domicile in the U.S. (visas B, C, D, F, J, K, M, N, NATO, O, P, Q, R, S, and TN) shall be classified as nonresidents. - Students with these visas who become a permanent resident (or citizen) must still meet the Basic Definition of Resident Status for one year before they are eligible for residency consideration. - Students with an H visa or H4 visa who possess a valid I-140 or I-485 may be eligible for residency if they otherwise meet the basic definition of residency. - Nonimmigrants holding a valid temporary visa that does not bar them from establishing domicile in the U.S. (visas A, E, G, I or L) may be considered for residency, assuming they otherwise meet the Basic Definition of Resident Status.
+- Nonimmigrants holding the following visas, and dependent variants, may be considered for residency, assuming they otherwise meet the Basic Definition of Residency: A, E, H-1B, I, L, NATO, N, O1, R, S, T, U. - Nonimmigrants residing in this country or state under a temporary visa that bars them from establishing domicile in the U.S. visas B, C, D, F, J, M, O2/3, P, Q, TN, and TD shall be classified as nonresidents. - Students with these visas who become a permanent resident (or citizen) must still meet the Basic Definition of Resident Status for one year before they are eligible for residency consideration. - Students with an H visa or H4 visa who possess a valid I-140 or I-485 may be eligible for residency if they otherwise meet the basic definition of residency. - Students under asylum review must present USCIS receipt of application.
+Student must also provide current EAD. - TPS students must provide USCIS document that affirms status.
+Students must also provide current EAD.